tidues/GeneralMap/README.md

 The method `mp.regStructType(cls, clsRule)` can register a new structure type, where `cls` is a class and `clsRule` is a rule description function.
 Same as before, registering an existing basic type to structure type will remove it from the baic type list.

 With new structure type defined, it can be mixed with other structure types to build complicated data structure.
-And use can use gMap on these objects the way same as before.
+And gMap can be used on these objects the way same as before.

-An example:
+Below is a new data type called MSet (multiset).
 ```python
 # a self defined container (multiset)
 class MSet: